smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 Fewer defects.
 Lower Risk.
 Better Products.

-Number 3?
+Number Three
 -------------------------------------------------------------------------------

 There is no number three.
 I was asked whether I was going to include another goal several times and felt anything else would detract for the original two.
+Anything else would ruin my focus and cause me to fail at my first goal.

 These goals complement and balance each other well.
 If I try to focus solely on productivity my quality will suffer and if I am spending all my time on minute details I will not be getting enough done.
+On the other hand, improved focus will improve the quality of my work.
+What quality means to our clients and their risks can prioritize my work show what needs to be focused on.

 Making Myself Accountable
 -------------------------------------------------------------------------------

-The trick with both my goals is to follow through.
-There is no secret formula and what happens now is I need to live them out.
+The trick with both my goals is following through.
+There is no secret formula.
+What happens now is I need to live out these new habits.
 I want to be part of the minority who achieve their goals, unlike [New Year's resolutions][stats].

+I need help to keep these habits.
+The entire reasons I decided to write them up and publicly share them was to keep me accountable.
+For as long as I keep these goals the fact I declared I what I want to achieve will help me maintain them.
+I don't want to let you or myself down and so the only thing I can do is keep up these habits.

-I need help to get there.
-You can help me by asking about how my goals are doing and telling me about your own.
+There is another way you can help me with my goals, asking me how they are doing or telling me about your own goals.
 Talking about my goals reinforces why I am trying to do them.
-Thinking about them more often helps reinforce the habits and make sure they are here to stay.
+Anything that helps me think about my goals will help reinforce the habits and ensure they are here to stay.
 I tend to be inspired by passionate people and if you are excited about what you are doing I would love to talk about it.

 Please, keep me accountable to sticking with my habits.
-What are your goals and aspirations?
+I hope you have goals of your own and are able to follow through.
+I challenge you to tell others your goals and use them to keep you accountable.
+Good luck.

 <hr/>